Intersectional approach of everyday geography: Results

 \subsection{District hourly profiles of social groups}

-In order to group together sociodistricts exhibiting similar temporal signals and identify different profiles, we perform an ascending hierarchical clustering using Ward's metric and Euclidean distances as agglomeration method and dissimilarity metric, respectively \cite{Hastie_2009}.
-We obtain six main profiles (Fig. S2 in Appendix).
+From ascending hierarchical clustering, we obtained five main profiles of sociodistricts exhibiting similar temporal signals (see Figures S1 and S2 in Supplementary Material for more information about clustering outputs).
+Figure \ref{Fig3}A shows how people concentration looks like for each of the five hourly profiles and Figure \ref{Fig3}B displays the distribution of the five hourly profiles.

-Fig. \ref{Fig1} A shows how people concentration looks like for each of the six temporal profiles obtained.
-Fig. \ref{Fig1} B displays the distribution of the six temporal profiles.
-Two 'daytime attractive' profiles gather $14\%$ of sociodistricts ($4.2\%$ for the profile 1 and $9.8\%$ for the profile 2) with a high people concentration between 6am and 6pm.
-Two 'nighttime attractive' profiles gather $38.5\%$ of sociodistricts ($25.5\%$ for profile 5 and $13\%$ for profile 6) and exhibit a decrease of concentration from 6 am, a small increase of activity around 12pm and a decrease from 3pm.
-A last 'stable' behaviour (profiles 3 and 4) gathering $47.5\%$ of sociodistricts exhibit similar people concentration over the 24 hour period, even if there is a very small increase for profile 3 and decrease for profile 4 from 7am to 6pm.
-The temporal concentration patterns associated with profiles 1, 2 and 3 appear to be the opposite of the ones associated with profiles 5, 4 and 3, respectively.
+Two 'daytime attractive' profiles gather $22\%$ of sociodistricts ($6\%$ for the profile 1 and $16\%$ for the profile 2).
+They both show an increase of people concentration between 6am and 6pm with a small drop at lunchtime.
+The increase during the day is much greater for profile 1 than for profile 2.
+Two 'nighttime attractive' profiles gather $40\%$ of sociodistricts ($24\%$ for profile 4 and $16\%$ for profile 5) and exhibit conversely a decrease of people concentration from 6 am, a small increase of activity around 12pm and a decrease from 3pm.
+The decrease during the day is much greater for profile 5 than for profile 4.
+The temporal concentration patterns associated with profiles 1 and 2 appear to be the opposite of the ones associated with profiles 5 and 4, respectively.
+A last 'stable' behaviour (profile 3) gathering $38\%$ of sociodistricts exhibit similar people concentration over the 24 hour period, even if there is a very small decrease from 7am to 6pm.